-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Clinimix N14G30E Infusion Solution
+Clinimix N14G30E Solution for Infusion

-Clinimix is a solution for infusion.
+CLINIMIX is a solution for infusion.
 It is supplied in a bag with 2 chambers.
 One chamber contains an amino acid solution with electrolytes and the second contains a glucose solution with calcium chloride.
 The chambers are separated by a non-permanent seal.
 The contents of the chambers must be mixed immediately before administration by rolling the top of the bag to open the seals.

-Clinimix should only be administered under medical supervision.
+CLINIMIX should only be administered under medical supervision.

-CLINIMIX should not be administered if:
+CLINIMIX must not be used if:

 Warnings and precautions